fornax-navo/astropy/docs/io/fits/usage/cloud.rst

 You can improve the performance for large files by passing the parameters ``use_fsspec=True`` and ``lazy_load_hdus=True`` to `open`.
-This will make Astropy download only the necessary parts of the FITS file.
+This will make Astropy use ``fsspec`` to download only the necessary parts of the FITS file.

 For example:

 .. doctest-remote-data::